NixOS/rfcs/rfcs/0148-pipe-operator.md

 The biggest disadvantage with it is backwards compatibility of adding a new keyword into the language, which would require solving language versioning first (see RFC #137).

+This approach would be roughly equivalent to introducing a `<|` operator.
+See the above for a discussion on the overall design space of that.

 ## `builtins.pipe`

 `lib.pipe`'s functionality could be implemented as a built-in function.